dougeby/IntuneDocs/intune/android-samsung-knox-mobile-enroll.md

 3. [Distribute the devices](#distribute-devices).

-A list of device identifiers (serial numbers and IMEIs) are automatically added to the Knox Portal when purchasing devices from authorized resellers participating in the Knox Deployment Program.
+A list of device identifiers (serial numbers and IMEIs) is automatically added to the Knox Portal when purchasing devices from authorized resellers participating in the Knox Deployment Program.

 ## Prerequisites